WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

 What does Filebeat watch for?
-- Filebeat monitors the log files or locations that you specify, collects log events/files.
+- Filebeat monitors the log files or locations that you specify, also collects log events and files.

 What does Metricbeat record?
 - Metricbeat records statistics and metrics, collects and ships to either Elasticsearch or Logstash.